catbee/catbee-web-components/README.md

   }

   render () {
-    // This method create ctx for template function
+    // This method creates ctx for template function
     // You should return Object or Promise resolved by Object
-    // Also here you can make any DOM manipulation, because at this step
+    // Also here you can make any DOM manipulation, because at this point
-    // all nodes already in DOM.
+    // all nodes are already in DOM. return {
-    return {
       world: 'Earth'
     }